IronLady/ZenCart-Ajax-Cart-Handler/README.md

 });
 ```

-The JSON data contain JSON version of $_SESSION['cart'] object.
+The JSON data contain JSON version of $_SESSION['cart'] PHP object.
 You can view the response from your browser console.

   [Kuroi - Zen Cart Ajax Handler]: https://github.com/kuroi/Zen-Cart-Ajax-Handler